arminbih/blog/README.md

 # blog
 cvblog

-Wellcome to my personal Blog
+Welcome to my personal blog.

-It serves as an insight to my experiences, and a kind of wisdom gaind trhuought the years.
+It serves as an insight into my experiences and the wisdom gained throughout the years.

-Hope it can help someone feel like they are not alone in their struggles.
+I hope it can help someone feel like they are not alone in their struggles.

-Happy reading and also I am woking on improving typos.
+Happy reading, and I am also working on improving any typos.